Ilingu/Corrodis/README.md

 # コロディス - Corrodis

 #### Yet another tetris cli in rust...
-But with japanese character?! 🤦‍♂️🇯🇵

 ## Why? 🤔

-Don't know 🤷‍♂️ tetris is cool but japanese characters are cooler 🌬️🥶

-And why this project?
-Don't know either 🤷‍♂️ I've done 0 programming project of this summer, wanted to do something, somebody spoke to me about a todo cli in rust and 1ns later was like "yes it's clear now, the reason of my birth is surely to do yet another tetris cli game in rust" 😩
+Don't know 🤷‍♂️ I've done 0 programming project of this summer, wanted to do something, somebody spoke to me about a todo cli in rust and 1ns later was like "yes it's clear now, the reason of my birth is surely to do yet another tetris cli game in rust" 😩

 ## Purpose